 - Secondary-progressive multiple sclerosis (SPMS) — Most people who are diagnosed with RRMS will later transition to secondary-progressive MS. With SPMS, the disease begins to progress at more steady rate and may or may not be marked by relapses.

 - Primary-progressive multiple sclerosis (PPMS) — With this form of MS, the disease develops at a steadily increasing rate from the start.
 The rate may vary over time, but there are no relapses or remissions.
 Approximately 10 percent of all MS patients are diagnosed with PPMS.

 - Progressive-relapsing multiple sclerosis (PRMS) — The least common form of MS. With PRMS, the disease develops at a steady rate from the beginning with occasional flare-ups, from which there may or may not be symptom remissions.

 Why Choose Loyola for Multiple Sclerosis Treatment?

 Loyola’s compassionate team understands that multiple sclerosis can be life-changing not only for the patient, but also for family members.
-Our neurology and neurosurgery departments are highly ranked on U.S. News & World Report’s 2015-2016 Best Hospitals list.
-Loyola provides exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
+Loyola's neurology and neurosurgery departments are nationally recognized for providing exceptional care in an academic setting, training future leaders in neurology and neurosurgery.

 Loyola’s multiple sclerosis clinic is recognized by the Greater Illinois Chapter of the National Multiple Sclerosis Society, which refers patients to Loyola for treatment of MS. In addition, Loyola’s neuro intensive care unit is staffed by trained neurology nurses, who have earned Magnet status.